lockfale/Malicious_Containers_Workshop/Lab Setup.md

   `kind version`

-  `kind create cluster --image=kindest/node:v1.24.2`
+  `kind create cluster --image=kindest/node:v1.23.0`

-**Note:** by default it’ll pull v1.24.0 so image argument is added to specify newest version of kubernetes
+**Note:** by default it’ll pull an old version of Kubernetes so image argument is added to specify newer version of kubernetes